-Your support is helping address some of the most challenging issues HSU is facing at this time.
+Your support is helping address some of the most challenging issues Humboldt is facing at this time.

 We’re meeting this challenge together, providing funds for technology, food, housing, and healthcare.
 Your support is helping students stay in school, even through the unprecedented challenges they are facing.

-As a HSU community, we may be distant for now, but we are close at heart always.
+As a Humboldt community, we may be distant for now, but we are close at heart always.

 I was truly afraid that I wouldn’t have been able to continue my education before I received Student Adversity funds.
 With the money I was awarded, I have been able to sustain expenses essential to my life as a student and continue my education.
 Your generosity has made that possible, for me and for other students in need.” —Liz Hedlund, Psychology '22

-Gifts to the Student Adversity Fund are immediately going to address the unexpected pressures brought on by the COVID-19 upheaval, helping students stay in school.
-Providing direct support will help students cover such necessities as lost wages, housing, food, transportation, relocation costs, technology, and other essentials.
+Gifts to the Student Adversity Fund are immediately going to address the pressures brought on by unexpected hardships helping students stay in school.

 More than ever, students need your support to continue their journey to graduation and toward achieving their dreams.

-Please contact Development at email@example.com or 707-826-5200 for questions about making gifts, your gift’s impact, and anything related to your support of HSU during this time.
+Please contact Development at firstname.lastname@example.org or 707-826-5200 for questions about making gifts, your gift’s impact, and anything related to your support of Humboldt during this time.
 We’re here to help!

-In response to the pandemic, HSU’s priority has been doing all we can to protect the health and safety of the campus community as well as the broader community.
-We have also been focused on ensuring that students are able to progress toward earning their degrees, including transitioning to virtual instruction on March 26.
+In response to the pandemic, Humboldt’s priority has been doing all we can to protect the health and safety of the campus community as well as the broader community.
+We have also been focused on ensuring that students are able to progress toward earning their degrees, including transitioning to virtual instruction on March 26 through Spring 2021.

-You can visit humboldt.edu for more information on how HSU has been affected by the pandemic, and the steps the university has been taking to address these impacts.
+You can visit humboldt.edu for more information on how Humboldt has been affected by the pandemic, and the steps the university has been taking to address these impacts.

-The purpose of the emergency support funds are to keep HSU students in school despite challenges brought on by the COVID-19 pandemic.
+The purpose of the emergency support funds are to keep Humboldt students in school despite challenges brought on by the COVID-19 pandemic, wildfires or other emergencies.